Bambo-Rambo/RNG-Guides/DexNavRNG.md

 You can also activate the Pokemon Amie function at the lower screen of your system.

 * Rain advances by 3 indexes per frame advance
-* Pokemon Amie advances by 0,5 indexes per frame advance (doesn't work if you have interacted with strangers in the PSS)
+* Pokemon Amie advances by 0,5 indexes per frame advance (apparently it doesn't work if you have interacted with strangers in the PSS)
 * Combining these 2, results in advancements of 3,5 indexes per frame so you can approximately calculate how much time you need to stay there.
 Leaving a bit earlier is suggested so you won't miss your index.

 In the following image, I make use of both.